-- Resides with one or more elderly individuals, near-elderly individual(s), or individual(s) with disabilities. - Is determined to be essential to the care and well-being of the individual(s). - Is not obligated for the support of the individual(s). - Would not be living in the unit except to provide the necessary supportive services to a specific individual. - The live-in aide was not part of the household prior to receiving program assistance. - There is no other reason for the aide to reside in the unit (e.g., the individual can demonstrate they have a previous residence they left in good standing).
-(A spouse, domestic partner and the like cannot be a live-in aide because of this requirement.) - o The aide and the individual maintain separate finances.
+- Resides with one or more elderly individuals, near-elderly individual(s), or individual(s) with disabilities. - Is determined to be essential to the care and well-being of the individual(s). - Is not obligated for the support of the individual(s). - Would not be living in the unit except to provide the necessary supportive services to a specific individual. - \circ $\;$ The live-in aide was not part of the household prior to receiving program assistance. - There is no other reason for the aide to reside in the unit (e.g., the individual can demonstrate they have a previous residence they left in good standing).
+(A spouse, domestic partner and the like cannot be a live-in aide because of this requirement.) - \circ $\;$ The aide and the individual maintain separate finances.

-A relative of the tenant who was not part of the household prior to the tenant receiving TCL housing assistance may serve as a live-in aide if that relative: 1) meets all the above requirements and 2) completes live-in aide affidavit and verifications forms.
+A relative of the tenant may serve as a live-in aide but must meet the above requirement and complete live-in aide affidavit & verifications forms.
 Generally, live-in aides, whether they are a relative of the tenant or not, may not bring other family members with them to live in the unit.
-NCDHHS may allow exceptions on a case-by-case basis.
-In these situations, NCDHHS' approval for any additional family member(s) to live in the unit must be obtained prior to adding the live-in aide to the household.
-One additional bedroom, to be shared by the live-in aide and any NCDHHS-approved family member(s), is allowed; however, NCDHHS may approve the tenant to have more than one extra bedroom in limited circumstances; further documentation may be required.
+Exceptions may be allowed in certain circumstances.
+In these situations, DHHS review and approval must be obtained prior to the addition of the live-in aide to the household.
+One additional bedroom for the live-in aide and the DHHS-approved family member(s) is allowed; however, DHHS may approve the tenant to have more than one extra bedroom depending on unique circumstances.
+Further documentation may be required.